-- Use form CS-0772, Educational Placement Evaluation to document the decision making process for the initial and all subsequent educational placement meetings. - b) If the child/youth requires an in-house educational program, the child/youth may be in that educational setting up to thirty (30) total days. - c) Prior to the end of the thirty-day (30) limit, the agency where the child is attending school must contact the child's Family Service Worker (FSW) to request the scheduling of a CFTM.
+2. Pro ocedures for in-house school attendance a) Use form CS-0772, Educational Placement Evaluation to document the decision making process for the initial and all subsequent educational placement meetings. b) If the child/youth requires an in-house educational program, the child/youth may be in that educational setting up to thirty (30) total days. c) Prior to the end of the thirty-day (30) limit, the agency where the child is attending school must contact the child's Family Service Worker (FSW) to request the scheduling of a CFTM.
 The CFTM should include the FSW, agency representative(s), the foster parents, any individual with educational rights, the educational specialist, and, as necessary and appropriate, a DCS attorney, health unit staff, and other professionals.
 In-house school staff must invite a representative from the local education agency.
 A target date for entry into public school will be established.
-The FSW will have the responsibility for reviewing the child's progress in order to enroll the child in public school at the earliest possible date. - d) During the CFTM, a consensus should be reached regarding the educational services that would best meet the needs of the child/youth and his/her treatment plan.
+The FSW will have the responsibility for reviewing the child's progress in order to enroll the child in public school at the earliest possible date. d) During the CFTM, a consensus should be reached regarding the educational services that would best meet the needs of the child/youth and his/her treatment plan.
 If the consensus indicates continuing services in the alternative setting, the team will document treatment reasons for this decision.
-In addition, the team will provide a review and target date for completion of the treatment and a projected date for transition to public school. - e) If no consensus regarding the most appropriate educational setting is reached during the CFTM, the FSW and the education specialist will, within three (3) days of the meeting, present the case directly to the Regional Administrator for a decision.

-B. Emergency Shelters/Primary Treatment Centers (PTC)

-- 1. If a child/youth is placed in an emergency shelter or a Primary Treatment Center (PTC), attempts will be made to keep him/her in their former school if it is in the child/youth's best interest.
-The CFTM will determine the child's best interest regarding school placement location. - 2.
-If a child/youth is placed in an emergency shelter and is not able to attend public school, this time period (thirty [30] days for a shelter) must be used as an educational assessment period by the agency.
-The agency's staff in conjunction with the school liaison will develop an education plan to allow the child/youth to complete remedial or ongoing schoolwork during the remainder of his/her stay. - 3.
-At the end of the placement in the emergency shelter, agency staff and DCS education staff will provide the Family Service Worker (FSW) with any recommendations for future evaluations and educational programs.
+In addition, the team will provide a review and target date for completion of the treatment and a projected date for transition to public school. e) If no consensus regarding the most appropriate educational setting is reached during the CFTM, the FSW and the education specialist will, within three (3) days of the meeting, present the case directly to the Regional Administrator for a decision. В. Emergency Shelters/Primary Treatment Centers (PTC) 1.
+Ce is a child/youth is placed in an emergency shelter or a Primary Treatment enter (PTC), attempts will be made to keep him/her in their former school if it in the child/youth's best interest.
+The CFTM will determine the child's best terest regarding school placement location.
+2. pu ec cc ch a child/youth is placed in an emergency shelter and is not able to attend ablic school, this time period (thirty [30] days for a shelter) must be used as an ducational assessment period by the agency.
+The agency's staff in onjunction with the school liaison will develop an education plan to allow the aild/youth to complete remedial or ongoing schoolwork during the remainder of s/her stay.
+3. ec the end of the placement in the emergency shelter, agency staff and DCS lucation staff will provide the Family Service Worker (FSW) with any commendations for future evaluations and educational programs.